khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Frequently-Asked-Questions.md

 I don't know.
 Certainly all the guides on the web seem to assume that you need root access.

 However, it seems to me that it should be possible to install Busybox without root access if you installed it into the /data/local/bin directory.
 But I don't have any non-developer phones, so I haven't been able to check if this works with ordinary, non-developer phones.

+## I'm building my own Android ROM, can I include Android Terminal Emulator in my ROM?

+Sure, go for it.
+(Android Terminal Emulator is open source, so you can do what you like with it.
+Please read the license file -- you are required to follow the rules in the licence, which boil down to not changing the license and keeping the license with the source code.)

+## What's up with the ZTA Technology version of Terminal Emulator in the market?
+Are they ripping you off?

+I don't know the story behind ZTA's version of Terminal, but it appears to be based on an early version of "Android Terminal Emulator" that was present in the Android source tree several years ago.
+Since Android Terminal Emulator is open source, there's nothing legally wrong with what ZTA is doing.
+It is confusing to users to have an old version of Android Terminal emulator available under a different name, but hopefully the market rating system will help people decide which version to use.